devhl-labs/CoinMarketCap/README.md

   StatusCode and ReasonPhrase will contain information about the error.
   If the return type is T, then it will throw.
 If the return type is TOrDefault, it will return null.

-<a name="notes"></a>
-## Notes

-- If you are not using .Net Standard, consider setting validatable to false in your generator-config.json due to this bug: https://github.com/dotnet/project-system/issues/3934
-- If you want to override the provided mustache templates, provide generate the library with the -t parameter and the folder name which stores your templates.

 <a name="dependencies"></a>
 ## Dependencies